 (Recipe from my mom, Helen Mattis, Titusville, FL)

-Here’s a look at the composition of these delicious cinnamon rolls.
+Here’s a look at the composition of these delicious Pie Crust Cinnamon Rolls.

-These are so easy to make if you already have pie crust made and everyone loves the taste of these wonderful treats.
+Pie Crust Cinnamon Rolls are so easy to make if you already have pie crust made.
+Everyone loves the taste of these wonderful treats.
 I believe you will too.